Seagate/cortx-test/docs/Design-Document-Test-Framework.md

 def create_test_execution_map(tags, te_ticket):
   pass

-# Kafka as a medium to distribute tests
+# Message Bus/ Kafka as a medium to distribute tests
 Multiple approaches like RPC based mechanism like XML RPC and Zero MQ were evaluated for test distribution mechanisms .
-Kafka provides multi producer and multi consumer model which fits in our context.
-Same topic `cortx-test-jobs` can be used by consumer (test-runner and )
+Kafka provides a producer and multi consumer model which fits in our context.
+Alternatively RabbitMQ also satisfies our requirement.
+Same topic `cortx-test-jobs` can be used by consumers (test-runners)

+We will add more to this section after a short POC.

 # Kafka message format
+Fields that needs to be transfered in json format.

+Test Name
+Test id
+Test id labels
+Test tag if any
+Test plan id
+Test execution id
+Test type: Avocado/CFT/Locust/S3bench/ Pytest
+Test Component: S3, CSM, Motr etc.
+Test team: CFT / Automation / Component test
+Build type: Release/beta
+Build-No
+Test result
+Timestamp
+Filename:
+Tag

 # Config management
 # Layout and Layering
 # Test execution framework sequence diagram